elixir-lang/elixir-lang.github.com/trademarks.markdown

   * Naming any company or product after Elixir, such as "The Elixir Hosting", "The Elixir Consultants", etc.

 ## Examples that require permission

+Here are some examples that may be granted permission upon request:

   * Selling merchandise (stickers, t-shirts, mugs, etc).